5 Best Latte Machine Reviews (+ a Buying Guide)

 Things we didn’t like

-All things considered, the winner right now is The Breville BES870XL Barista Express.
+All things considered, the winner right now is The Sage BES875UK The Barista Express.
 Quality manufacturing, excellent coffee, ease of use, and a great price all set this machine above the rest when it comes to making lattes, espressos, and a host of other drinks.

 No, not all espresso machines can make lattes (although every machine in this review does).
 Only machines with some kind of milk frother or steaming wand can make lattes.
 If your machines does not have a steaming wand, you can make steamed milk without an espresso maker using a milk frother – like one of these.